Does Washington Get Earthquakes, Tornadoes, or Hurricanes?

 The Most Common Natural Disasters In Washington State

-Hopefully, I’ve been able to lay some of your fears to rest in regards to earthquakes, tornadoes, and hurricanes in Washington State.
+Hopefully, I’ve been able to lay some of your fears to rest in regard to earthquakes, tornadoes, and hurricanes in Washington State.

 So let’s talk about some of the three things that you should be fearing instead.